 How cytogenetic biodosimetry works

-Cytogenetic biodosimetry measures the response of circulating blood lymphocytes in the human body to accurately estimate the absorbed radiation dose.
-When energy associated with ionizing forms of radiation is transferred to atoms and molecules in human cells and tissues, damage is induced in the chromosomal DNA depending on the type and amount of energy of the absorbed radiation.
+When energy associated with ionizing forms of radiation is transferred to human cells and tissues, damage is induced in the chromosomal DNA depending on the type and amount of energy of the absorbed radiation.

 Several types of chromosomal aberrations can be induced by ionizing radiation exposure.
-One type of aberration is known as a dicentric chromosome, which is a fusion of two chromosomes after DNA breakage, and has been shown to be highly specific for radiation exposure.
+One type of aberration is known as a dicentric chromosome, which is formed by a fusion of two chromosomes after DNA breakage, and has been shown to be highly specific for radiation exposure.
 Since dicentric chromosome formation depends on radiation dose, absorbed whole body dose can easily be estimated from the frequency of dicentric chromosomes fitted to a calibration curve with known doses of radiation.
-This strategy for dose estimation is valid because lymphocytes express the chromosomal damage for a reasonable length of time (approximately 30 days) after radiation exposure.

 The dicentric chromosome assay enables ORISE’s cytogenetics researchers to quantify chromosomal DNA damage and provide an accurate dose estimate for patients who need immediate and specialized medical care.
 This valuable tool allows decision makers and public health officials to assess the magnitude of exposure for better allocation of resources.